Food /// drinks /// seating inside upstairs /// lounge sofas // outside seating /// heated terrace

-We only take bookings for groups of six and over.
+Reservations start from 4pm!
+We do not take bookings for breakfast or lunch.
 For parties of less than six, we are walk-in only.

 A Modern Tradition

 ROCCA is the organic evolution in the rich Oriani family narrative and continues our love affair with the historic Leadenhall market.
 Our name may have changed over the 43 years, but our values are always at the core of what we do: fresh quality produce & a warm welcome refuge from the bustling City.

 Our Italian family heritage has always been and will always continue to be the best Italian food & drinks.
 My father, imported barrels of natural wine & grapes direct from non commercial vineyards in Italy, to bottle and produce his own wine in the family tradition.

 “Marina Grill” our first location in the iconic Leadenhall Market opened in 1978.
 We moved to our current location on 23rd November 1988 under the name “Marina”.
 We then changed our name to “The M Bar” back in 2000 which is probably the name you know us by.

 In may 2019, I opened the pop – up Bar “Rocca”.
 Now in 2021 , we have evolved into “ROCCA”

 The name “ROCCA” is dervived from the hamlet or “Paese” of Rocca in the Province of Parma, Italy where my father and previous generations were born.
 Our graphic icon represents the “Rock” overlooking the hamlet and it is what the hamlet derives its name from.

 We look forward to another 43 years of service in the City.

 This year marks its 700th anniversary #Leadenhall700